chezou/amazon-movie-review/README.md

 ## How to use it

-1. Run `setup.sh` for data preparation.
-It takes about 20 minutes to parse data into HDFS
+1. Open workbench and run `setup.sh` for data preparation.
+It takes about 20 minutes to parse data and put JSON into HDFS
-2. Open workbench and run `data-preparation.py` to create tables
+2. Run `data-preparation.py` to create tables
 3. Run `data-visualization.py` to show summary of data
 4. Run `build-recommender.py` for building a Spark ALS model
 5. Run `fastfm-recommender.py` for building a Factorization Machines model